We want to help you get your blog SEO right, so let’s go over WordPress categories vs tags.

-When handled properly, WordPress can be a fantastic platform for creating a website that Google will love.
+When handled properly, WordPress can be a fantastic platform for creating SEO content that both Google and users will love.
 One of the great things about WordPress is that storing your content in a relational database allows you to create logical groups of content.
 In a standard WordPress website, this grouping is done through the “category” and “tag” taxonomies.
 Taxonomy is one of those words that most people never hear or use.
 Basically, a taxonomy is a way to group things together.
 (There are other taxonomies as well, but they’re less commonly used).

 When it comes to categories vs tags, they may seem fairly similar, especially in how they’re displayed and used on a website, but they have very distinct uses.
 Adhering to their intended use will not only create a better experience for your readers, it’ll also give search engines some really important context which will undoubtedly help you boost those search rankings.
 Now, let’s break down categories vs tags.

 Categories vs Tags: How Do I Know Which One to Use?